SavannahHQ/docs/insights/engagement/index.md

 Another common place your community may be bottlenecked is making the jump to being a Contributor.
 If your community is focused primarily on users talking to other users this might be expected, and not necessarily an indication of a problems.
 But even in user communities you want people who are giving back more than just conversations, this is why Savannah will look as members providing answers and help to other members and count those as a contribution in addition to more traditional ones like fixing bugs in software.

 If you have a bottleneck between your Participants and Contributors, it means your member are lacking either the skills necessary to make a contribution or, more likely, the access needed make them.
 If you have a user-oriented community, do your members feel empowered to provide support themselves?
-If you have a project-oriented community are there processes or tools that potential contributors are excluded from?
+If you have a product-oriented community are there processes or tools that potential contributors are excluded from?
 You may need to spend some time talking to your community members to find the answers to these questions, but doing so will unlock the potential for future growth.

 ## Core Bottleneck